 PACs generally do not cause symptoms and are often only found incidentally during evaluation for other problems.
-Sometimes, patients may report feeling a “skipped beat” or an “extra beat” in their heart rhythm.
+Some patients may report feeling a "skipped beat", "extra beat", "hard beat" in their heart rhythm.

 PACs are diagnosed when they are seen on a heart rhythm recording.
 These could include but not limited to:

 - Holter monitor